Disclosure: This blog contains affiliate links. For more information, read our disclosure.

 For example, factory dyeing sends an enormous amount of pollutants that are being drained away to the ocean.
 Residual dye that isn’t fixed on clothes are washed out during laundry, ends up in sewers, which is further drained to the rivers, and eventually ends up in the oceans.

-Cheap synthetic fibers emit gas that is more harmful than carbon dioxide.
+Cheap synthetic fibres emit a gas that is more harmful than carbon dioxide.
 Also, millions of trees are being cut worldwide to be turned into fabrics.
-All of the residues shed off worn human clothing are also adding up to the amount of synthetic products thrown to sea.
+All of the residues shed off worn human clothing are also adding up to the number of synthetic products thrown to the sea.

 Since fast clothing and fabric are, most of the time, synthetically made, there is a tendency for them to consume more time and energy during manufacturing.